 The Sport Empowers Disabled Youth 2 (SEDY2) project encourages inclusion and equal opportunities in sport for youth with a disability by raising their sports and exercise participation in inclusive settings.
 Throughout this project, youth with a disability have been constantly involved.
 On this project page you can find the results of our focus group research on the theme of inclusion in sport, as well as the practical instruments and interventions of the Sport Participation and INclusion (SPIN) tool and educational materials for (future) sport professionals.

+Perspectives of youth with a disability, their parents and sport professionals on inclusion in sport are shown in this video.
 This video was made possible by Inholland Centre of Expertise Preventie in Zorg & Welzijn.

 To encourage inclusion and equal opportunities in sport for youth with a disability, it is essential to understand the meaning of inclusion in sport in practice for this group.
 Therefore, we conducted focus group interviews with youth with a disability, their parents and sport professionals in Finland, Lithuania, Portugal and the Netherlands.

 Based on the results of the focus group interviews, the Sport Participation and INclusion (SPIN) tool was developed.
 This tool consists of several practical instruments and interventions to help professionals provide inclusive sport opportunities for youth with a disability.

 The focus group interviews and the SPIN tool also form the basis of our educational materials for (future) sport professionals and volunteers.
 The educational materials consist of interactive videos, texts, digital quizzes, and additional materials for teachers.